 1 Marmot waterproof jacket (we didn’t bring waterproof trousers although we had all types of weather).
 Make sure your jacket is windproof.
 Lots of people were wearing Marmot, and I was surprised on how good mine actually was.

-1 fake North Face down jacket we rented from a shop in Kathmandu for 150R (USD$1.50) which especially came in handy at night.
+1 fake North Face down jacket we rented from a shop in Kathmandu for 150R (USD$1.50 a day) which especially came in handy at night.
 This is a must buy or rent for the trek.

 1 pair of flip flops – you’ll need these for the few times you can get a shower during the trek.